The Best Grass Seed of 2024 for Overseeding in Spring

 Benefits of Overseeding

-The most significant result of overseeding is the ability to grow a lush, dense lawn, but there are some other benefits as well.
+The most significant result of overseeding is the ability to revive a lawn, but there are some other benefits as well.

 • Dense grass is less susceptible to soil erosion because the additional grass roots hold the soil in place.